larsyarafina/movies_recommendation_chatbot/README.md

-# 🎬 MovieMate — Casual Movie Recommender (Streamlit + Gemini)
+# 🎬 MovieMate: Casual Movie Recommender (Streamlit + Gemini)
 An interactive Streamlit chatbot that recommends movies from a local dataset using Google Gemini (via LangChain).

 **Purpose**: Help users find a movie by genre, actor/director, runtime, year and IMDB votes — via a friendly conversational UI.

-# 💡 GenAI, LLMs, LangChain (short & clear) 💡
+# 💡 GenAI, LLMs, LangChain
-What is GenAI?
+* What is GenAI?
 Generative AI (GenAI) refers to models that can generate text, images, audio, or other content given a prompt.
 Gemini (by Google) is a family of GenAI models optimized for conversational text generation.

-What is an LLM?
+* What is an LLM?
 A Large Language Model (LLM) is a neural network trained on massive text data that can generate coherent text, answer questions, and follow instructions.
 Examples: GPT, Gemini.

-What is LangChain?
+* What is LangChain?
 LangChain is a library that helps connect LLMs to external data, orchestrate prompts, manage system/human messages, build chains and retrieval-augmented generation (RAG).
 It simplifies:
-* Prompt templates
+- Prompt templates
-* Message handling
+- Message handling
-* Integration with vector stores (FAISS, Pinecone)
+- Integration with vector stores (FAISS, Pinecone)
-* Agents & tool use
+- Agents & tool use

 In this project: LangChain provides a unified interface to call Gemini (ChatGoogleGenerativeAI) and standardize messages.

-# 🔎 Project demo (short pitch)
+# 🔎 Project demo

-MovieMate is a conversational recommender built with Streamlit and LangChain (Google Gemini).
-Users tell the bot what they want — genre, actor, vibe, or rating.
-The bot will give a short Gemini-generated blurb plus a ranked list of matching movies from movies.csv (title, year, runtime, synopsis, stars, IMDB votes).
+MovieMate is a conversational recommender built with Streamlit and LangChain (Google Gemini), where users tell the bot about the movies they're looking for, with specific genre, actor, vibe, or rating.
+The bot will give a short Gemini-generated blurb plus a ranked list of matching movies from movies.csv, including title, year, runtime, synopsis, stars, IMDB votes.
 The bot remembers preferences across turns (conversation memory), therefore follow-up refinements combine filters naturally.

 ## ⚙️ Tech stack
 * Frontend / deployment: Streamlit